 The hotel receptionist warmly greeted us and discussed the inclusion of our booking.
 We paid Php 1,600 for 1 night stay & Php 500 security deposit which is also refundable upon check-out.

-Our room is located at the 4th floor.
+Our room is located on the 4th floor.
 Upon entering the room, we were welcomed by a comfortable queen size bed.
 The room size is around 25 – 30 sqm, with a private bathroom.
 It’s not spacious but isn’t that bad anyway.
 After settling down for a couple of minutes, we went to Larsian to take our dinner.
 When we got back, we just watch TV before calling it a day.

 - 1 twin-sized bed